Metakino/AMQ-MetakinoScript/README.md

 It should be working...
 I hope
 Though if you wanna change your list, you still have to go in the settings.
 It's just if like you've got some new bulli entries and to avoid 2 useless clicks. (hello laziness)

+## Blocked Players Counter

+### ver 1.0 - stable (No bug reported *yet*)

+Show you the number of blocked players on the Blocked Player window.
+Don't ask me why I did this thank you.